 Remember Christmas time last year when stocks were getting pummeled and everyone was calling a crash that looked like 2008?
 Well guess what?
-If you sold everything you owned at that point you just ended up realizing missing out on over 10% in gains.
+If you sold everything you owned at that point you just ended up missing out on over 10% in stock market gains.
 That’s exactly how much the markets have rebounded since hitting their Christmas lows.

 Just how have the markets fared since Christmas:

 - TSX up 11.0%

 And you know what.
 This could be all the gains for this year.
 The markets could end up going sideways or down for the remainder of the year.
 That’s because the gains have already been phenomenal to since Christmas and it’s not going to continue on this trend all the way to December this year.
 It’s not sustainable.